Zoesgithub/Paddlepaddle-RNA-structure-prediction-3rd-place-/readme.md

 * Refining module: In practice, we noticed that few RNA structures cannot be accurately predicted by ViennaRNA even with the optimized energy parameters.
 We compare the predicted probability (_Prob_v_) by ViennaRNA with the binary value (_Prob_b_) given by LinearFold, and for the sequences whose RMSD(Prob_v, Prob_b) is larger than the threshold, we refine their predicted probability as u*Prob_v+(1-u)*Prob_b.

-All the hyperparameters are optimized by linear searching.
+All the hyperparameters are optimized by grid search.